 Classes are offered for children who have reached age three or age four before September 1 of the year in which enrollment is desired.
-Classes are offered two half-day sessions per week for 3 year olds.
-Classes are offered three half-day sessions per week for 4 year olds.
+There are a variety of programs offered in our preschool.
+Classes are offered two, three, and five halfday sessions per week.
+Classes are offered two, three, and five school day sessions.
+Classes are also offered in two, three, four, and five extended full days.
 The calendar follows that of kindergarten through grade 8.
-Morning and afternoon sessions are offered for both ages.
+We also offer Holiday Camp Days when school is not in session.
 The preschool classes are held at the school's "Chapel Court Campus" in Collinsville about one-half mile from the main campus.